-9.4 Cross-claim recovery rates
+9.4 Cross claim recovery rates

-The following chart shows how the experience of cross-claim recoveries has varied over the last nine years, both in monetary terms and expressed as a percentage of gross payments.
+The following chart shows how the experience of cross claim recoveries has varied over the last ten years, both in monetary terms and expressed as a percentage of gross payments.

 Cross claim recoveries reduced year on year from 2012/13 to 2015/16, both in absolute terms and as a percentage of gross payments.
-The subsequent three years saw successive increases in the level of cross-claim recoveries, followed by a slight decrease in 2019/20, whilst still being at levels considerably above previous years.

-Over the nine-year period, cross claim recoveries have been approximately 3.5% of gross payments.
+The last four years have been broadly stable at around \$7m per annum, representing between 4.5% and 5.1% of gross payments.

-In light of the additional year of experience and given the consistent level of recovery activity in each of the last four years, we have now increased our assumption for cross-claim recoveries to be 3.5% of claims awards (2019: 3.0% of claims awards).
+In light of the additional year of experience and given the consistent level of recovery activity in each of the last four years, we have increased our assumption for cross claim recoveries to be 4.0% of claims awards (2020: 3.5% of claims awards).